 Thanks to its convenient location, Lauf an der Pegnitz has developed into the most important and largest town in the Nuremberg Land district in nine centuries of history.
-Particularly worth seeing is the old town with the Imperial Castle on the Pegnitz Island, a building of European rank, the Hersbrucker and the Nuremberg Gate, the old town hall, the Glockengießerspital, the rock cellars and the historic market place.
+Particularly worth seeing is the old town with the Wenzelburg on the Pegnitz Island, a building of European rank, the Hersbrucker and the Nuremberg Gate, the old town hall, the Glockengießerspital, the rock cellars and the historic market place.
 It forms the charming setting for a colourful and attractive range of shops.
-The....
+The Lauf....
 [More about Lauf an der Pegnitz]

-The Kaiserburg, former residence of Emperor Charles IV, is located in the middle of the city on an island in the Pegnitz.
-It is also often called Wenceslas Castle.
-This is due to the fact that the former castle chapel was consecrated to the national saint of Bohemia - Saint Wenceslas - and in later years the fortress was given the character of a castle as a nursing home.
+The Wenzelburg, former residence of Emperor Charles IV, is located in the middle of the city on an island in the Pegnitz.
+It is also often called Wenceslas Palace.
+This is due to the fact that the former castle chapel was consecrated to the national saint of Bohemia - Saint Wenceslas - and in later years the fortress was given the character of a palace as a nursing home.

 In the complex, which has been extensively renovated in recent years, there is a tourist information office, which is open Tuesdays to Sundays from 11 a.m. to 5 p.m.
 Two rooms, the Kaisersaal and the Wappensaal, are available for weddings.